ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 Several test functions exist under src/tests to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.
 By opening the CMakeLists.txt files one can specify the module one wish to test.<br>

 To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file.
+Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build.
 The libraries are located under /libs/. </p>

 ## Dependencies